vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 not allow that.

-One reason for not applying this transformation with Zircon's current IPC primitives is that the relative ordering of the request and event messages would no longer be preserved.
+One reason for not applying this transformation with Zircon's current IPC primitives is that the relative ordering of the reply messages and event messages would no longer be preserved.
 It is possible that some code uses FIDL event messages (rather than using request messages on a separate channel) for that reason.
 However, the MBMQ model allows the message ordering to be preserved across channels, as described below.